Earl K. Miller: Career

 Miller's dissertation on neurophysiological investigations of the inferior temporal cortex in the macaque was supervised by Charles G. Gross at Princeton University.

 From 1990–1995 he was a postdoctoral research fellow in the laboratory of neuropsychology at the National Institute of Mental Health under supervision of Robert Desimone.

 In 1995, Miller joined the faculty of the Department of Brain and Cognitive Sciences at MIT as Assistant Professor of Neuroscience and quickly advanced the academic ranks.
 He received tenure in 1999 (two years ahead of schedule) and became a full Professor in 2002.
 He was appointed to the Picower chair at MIT in 2003.
 He was Associate Director of the Picower Institute for Learning and Memory at MIT from 2001 to 2009, and was Director of Graduate Studies in Brain and Cognitive Sciences at MIT.
 He has delivered numerous lectures worldwide, serves as editor, and on the editorial boards of, major journals in neuroscience, and on international advisory boards.
 He has served on the scientific advisory boards of NeuroFocus, Thync, Motimatic, and Neurable.
-Mller is the co-founder and Chief Scientist of SplitSage and a co-founder of Neuroblox.
+Miller is the co-founder and Chief Scientist of SplitSage and a co-founder of Neuroblox.